Will using Topamax finally help you shed those unwanted pounds?

 This refers to the number of calories that your body burns on a daily basis and is closely correlated with your metabolism.

 One of the biggest reasons that you may regain weight after a diet is due to a damaged metabolism.

 It is well known that reducing caloric intake results in a compensatory drop in your resting energy expenditure.

 Put in simple terms:

 As you reduce your calories your metabolism will drop to match the amount that you consume.

 This drop doesn’t rebound for YEARS which means that once you start eating a normal amount of food you will now be in a caloric surplus and start to regain the weight.

 Topamax may help to keep the number of calories that you burn “steady” by boosting your metabolism.

-Medications which boost your metabolism are probably the "best" medications for weight loss because you don't necessarily need to alter the number of calories that you consume for weight loss.
+Medications that boost your metabolism are probably the “best” medications for weight loss because you don’t necessarily need to alter the number of calories that you consume for weight loss.

 #2.
 Regulates Appetite